-Prosecco DOC and Prosecco Rosé DOC are generally made in a fresh, fruity, easy-to-drink style that makes an ideal aperitif.
+Prosecco DOC is generally made in a fresh, fruity, easy-to-drink style that makes an ideal aperitif.

 On the table, think about dishes that are light and delicate like salads (where the fruit would complement the acidity of salad dressing), sushi, frittatas, simply-prepared chicken or fresh seafood and shell-fish, where the fruit in the Prosecco will highlight and contrast with the salty flavors of the sea.
 The bubbles in Prosecco will be particularly refreshing with fried dishes-pair it with fish and chips.